Hawkwind: 1979–1986: Bronze, RCA and independents

 Turner had returned as a guest for the 1982 Choose Your Masques tour and was invited back permanently.
-Further tours ensued with Phil "Dead Fred" Reeves augmenting the line-up on keyboards and violin, but neither Turner nor Reeves would appear on the only recording of 1983–84, The Earth Ritual Preview, however there was a guest spot for Lemmy.
+Further tours ensued with Phil "Dead Fred" Reeves augmenting the line-up on keyboards and violin, but neither Turner nor Reeves would appear on the only recording of 1983–84, The Earth Ritual Preview; however, there was a guest spot for Lemmy.
 The Earth Ritual tour was filmed for Hawkwind's first video release, Night of the Hawk.

 Alan Davey was a young fan of the band who had sent a tape of his playing to Brock, and Brock chose to oust Reeves moving Bainbridge from bass to keyboards to accommodate Davey.
 This experimental line-up played at the Stonehenge Free Festival in 1984, which was filmed and release as Stonehenge 84.
 Subsequent personal and professional tensions between Brock and Turner led to the latter's expulsion at the beginning of 1985.
 Clive Deamer, who was deemed "too professional" for the band, was eventually replaced in 1985 by Danny Thompson Jr (son of folk-rock bassist Danny Thompson), a friend of Alan Davey, and remained almost to the end of the decade.

 Hawkwind's association with Moorcock climaxed in their most ambitious project, The Chronicle of the Black Sword, based loosely around the Elric series of books and theatrically staged with Tony Crerar as the central character.
 Moorcock contributed lyrics, but only performed some spoken pieces on some live dates.
 The tour was recorded and issued as an album Live Chronicles and video The Chronicle of the Black Sword.
 The band also performed at the Worldcon (World Science Fiction Convention) in Brighton.

 In August 1985, The band performed at Crystal Palace Bowl, with several other rock bands, for a benefit concert for Pete Townshend's Double-O anti-heroin charity.
 Lemmy and Stacia were reunited with the band for this event.
-Vera Lynn closed the show.
+Vera Lynn preceded Hawkwinds set.